-I will concede it is difficult to have more energy than a 4 year old, but do your best.
-If they are looking forward to lesson all day because they KNOW you will have fun with them for 30-minutes, those are the students that stay with you.
+I will concede it is difficult to have more energy than a 4-year-old but do your best.
+If they are looking forward to their lesson all day because they KNOW you will have fun with them for 30-minutes, those are the students that stay with you.
 And, those parents become huge converts who advertise for you.

 What do you mean lesson is over?

 All of these ideas have created a healthy, happy studio for my students.
-My hope is that you will be able to incorporate at least one idea into your lessons & that this positive complaint will be one you hear week after week.
+My hope is that you will be able to incorporate at least one idea into your lessons (whether in-person or online) & that this positive complaint will be one you hear week after week.

 I’ve created a 3-month set of warm-ups that will get your students up off the bench, playing & exploring rhythms like they never have before!